 Emergency Dentistry in Naperville, IL

-Dental emergencies happen without warning — and putting off care can result in additional damage to your mouth.
-At , Dr. Brammeier and our team have extensive experience handling a variety of oral injuries and tooth pain.
-We offer emergency appointments for current and new patients.
+When a dental emergency strikes out of nowhere, every hour you delay can mean more damage to your mouth.
+Dr. Brammeier and our team at Brammeier Dental of Naperville have handled a wide range of oral injuries and tooth pain, and emergency appointments are open to current and new patients alike.
 Call us immediately and we will get you in quickly.

-Experiencing a dental emergency?
-Call us immediately at (630) 548-2300 — we offer same-day emergency appointments.
-If you have uncontrolled bleeding, difficulty breathing, or facial trauma affecting your airway, go to the nearest emergency room.
+In a dental emergency?
+Call us right away at (630) 548-2300.
+Same-day emergency appointments are available.
+For uncontrolled bleeding, difficulty breathing, or facial trauma affecting your airway, head to the nearest emergency room.

 What we treat

-Severe toothaches, knocked-out teeth, broken or cracked teeth, lost fillings or crowns, abscesses, swelling, traumatic injuries, and other urgent dental problems.
+Urgent problems of every kind: severe toothaches, knocked-out teeth, broken or cracked teeth, lost fillings or crowns, abscesses, swelling, and traumatic injuries.

 Who can come